 After completing repairs, the Acubens were stationed at Hollandia in New Guinea in October 1944, where it operated until 10 November, stocking up ships pertaining to Task Force 76.
 On the day of November 10th, the vessel carried artillery to Brisbane, Australia.

 By December, the Acubens left the Australian area and headed to the Philippines, where they stayed for the time of the war.
 The ship developed a routine that would involve loading supplies and armament at Milne Bay and Manus Island that it would then unload to locations in the Philippines.

 On 25 November 1945, the ship left the Philippines, sailing for San Francisco to prepare to be placed out of commission, which occurred on March 1946.
 The following year in July, the Acubens was taken off the Naval Registry, and in October 1964, the vessel was sold for scrapping.

 Asbestos Risks on the USS Acubens (AKS-5)

-Asbestos fibers were used for the greater part of the last century by industries and businesses all across the United States for its remarkable physical and chemical properties.
-For instance, it was noticed at the time that pouring asbestos into other materials would make them stronger, more durable and resistant to fire.
+Asbestos fibers were used for the greater part of the last century by industries and businesses all across the United States for their remarkable physical and chemical properties.
+For instance, it was noticed at the time that pouring asbestos into other materials would make them stronger, more durable, and resistant to fire.